 Yes, you may use the credit card tied to your Health Savings Account or your Flexible Spending Account to pay for our out-of-network services.

 You pay us and submit the paid invoice (superbill) for out-of-network reimbursement to your individual, employer or group plan.
 Patients report everything from zero to 80% reimbursement by their insurance company.
 In almost all cases we are less than your deductible and co-pays through an ER.

 Medicare Advantage HMO: Ugh !!
 You should call us.
 These Medicare HMO plans are all about saving money for the federal government and have very little to do with good medical care for bedbound or homebound patients.
 If you are homebound, we suggest you pick a different plan next enrollment period.
-Medicare HMOs are all about "saying no" and "load 'em up and transport via ambulance".
+Medicare HMOs are all about "saying no", "load 'em up" and "transport via ambulance".